Tamizh Padam: Reception

-Upon release, the film received positive reviews en route to becoming one of the box office successes of the year in Tamil Nadu.
+Upon release, the film received critical acclaim for its humour en route to becoming one of the box office successes of the year in Tamil Nadu.
 Rediff.com called the film a "must watch", while Sify.com labelled the film as a "rollicking comedy" and gave particular praise for Shiva's performance and the director's script and dialogues.

 However The Times of India rated it 2.5/5, commenting, "It's a brilliant idea, to make a mocumentary of Tamil cinema, and the very concept raises your expectations" and concluded, "Having dared to test the waters, the director seems to have stepped back in apprehension."

 Legacy

 Tamizh Padam was the first full-length parody film of Tamil cinema.
-In hindsight, it has been considered a forerunner of a 2010s "new wave" of more experimental, outsider-created films, including Aaranya Kaandam, Pizza and Jigarthanda, which deviated from the traditional narratives of commercial Tamil cinema by exploring absurdist and experimental concepts, with more realistic stories and neo-noir influences.
+In hindsight, it has been considered a forerunner of a 2010s "new wave" of more experimental, outsider-created films, such as Aaranya Kaandam, Pizza and Jigarthanda.
+These films deviated from the traditional narratives of commercial Tamil cinema by exploring absurdist and experimental concepts, with more realistic stories and neo-noir influences.